17th arrondissement of Paris: Geography

 Situated on the right bank (Rive Droite) of the River Seine, it is divided into four administrative districts: Ternes and Monceau in the southwestern part, two upper-class districts which are more Haussmannian in style; in the middle of the arrondissement, the Batignolles district, an area mostly occupied by young families or couples, with a marked gentrification process; in the northeastern part, the Épinettes district, a former industrial district gone residential, which is mainly middle class and also experiencing a less advanced gentrification process.

 The town hall of the 17th arrondissement is on the Rue des Batignolles.
 It is the only town hall of Paris to be located in a modern building.
 The original building was torn down in 1971 to make room for the current edifice.
 The 17th arrondissement also hosts the Palais des Congrès of Paris, a large exhibition centre with an associated high-rise hotel, the Hyatt Regency Paris Étoile, the largest in the city.

+The arrondissement consists of four quarters: